 - A contact is defined using the Carnegie unit of measurement.
 Forty-five of these hours are contact hours, including participating in discussions, taking quizzes and examinations, looking at PowerPoint slides or videos, reading information from linked web sites, reviewing instructor lectures, or any other items that engage students with the course work according to the course modality.

 - Course hour worksheets, documenting the distribution of these hours in 8-, 12-, or 16-week courses, are reviewed by instructors each term and shared with students within each course.

 Catholic Distance University aims to provide students with sufficient resources for their classes.
-Therefore, CDU maintains a small print library to supplement TLELP, the ebook library and the Online Library on Canvas.
+Therefore, CDU maintains a small print library to supplement TLELP and ebook library.

 Interlibrary loan book checkouts will be recorded by the Librarian.
 Timely return will be noted, and students will receive a request to return overdue books.
 Cost of books not returned will be added to the student’s account.

 “If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.
 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.”
 (1 Corinthians 13:1-2)

 Speaking all things in charity is a fundamental principle of Christianity.
 This principle extends to interactions on social media.

 Here are some additional principles to keep in mind: